-For the purpose of pre-population the most important step of the Email Campaign set up is the contact upload, so we'll limit the coverage of Email Campaign set up to that.
+For the purpose of pre-population the most important step of the Email Campaign set up is the contact upload, so we will limit the coverage of Email Campaign set up to that.
 Want to learn more about setting up email campaigns?
 Check out our Send Your Survey Via Email Tutorial.

-Once our file is uploaded we'll need to map the fields in SurveyGizmo to the fields in our data file.
-We'll map email to email, and our other contact data we've uploaded e.g., first name, last name, etc. to its corresponding field in SurveyGizmo.
+- Once our file is uploaded we will need to map the fields in SurveyGizmo to the fields in our data file.
+We will map email to email, and our other contact data we've uploaded e.g., first name, last name, etc. to its corresponding fields in SurveyGizmo.

-Then we'll map the survey data from our previous survey to Invite Custom Fields 1 through 10 at the bottom of the mapping list.
+- Then we will map the survey data from our previous survey to Invite Custom Fields 1 through 10 at the bottom of the mapping list.
 Remember, for the Email Campaign pre-population method, there is a max of 10 fields available for uploading an pre-populating.
-If this does not meet your needs SurveyGizmo account admin users can create Custom Fields as part of our Email List feature.
+If this does not meet your needs SurveyGizmo Account Admin users can create Custom Fields as part of our Contact List feature.
 Or check out our Login/Password Pre-population method or other alternative options.

-When we're finished mapping, we'll click Continue.
-Once our contacts are added we'll now have access the previous survey's data for each contact.
+- When we are finished mapping, we will click Continue.
+Once our contacts are added we will now have access the previous survey's data for each contact.

 Let's take a look to confirm!
-On the Contacts section of our email campaign, we'll click on the contact to view all the details for that contact.
-Let's take a look at Worf, for example.
-If we scroll to the bottom of the Contact Info tab to the Invite Custom Fields for Worf, we can confirm that his previous survey data is present.
-That Worf, he's one tough customer; good thing we're doing a follow-up survey to see if we addressed his concerns!
+On the Contacts section of our email campaign, we will click on any contact to view all the details for that contact.
+If we scroll to the bottom of the Contact Info tab to the Invite Custom Fields, we can confirm that the contact's previous survey data is present.

 So, now that we have the previous data uploaded, we just have to use it in the survey; that's our next step!